Katalien/ToDoList/README.md

 1. Clone repo from GitHub on your local machine.
 2. It is necessary that the JRE (Java Runtime Environment) was installed on the working machine.
+3. All necessary dependencies are written in pom.xml file.
-3. Click Run to start the application
+4. Click Build and then Run to start the application

 ## The logic of the application
 The java application was written on Java using the framework Spring.
 It consists of a few layers (java packages):